Business Marketing is composed of two key elements:

 If you’re a tech startup in today’s day and age, you will definitely have some sort of online presence.
 There is a good chance you have a website, few social pages, and a blog.
 However, just because you are sharing content on these platforms doesn’t confirm that that content is discoverable by your target audience.

 It would help to do some keyword research and ensure you include those in every post you publish.
-That way you can improve your Google ranking too.
+That way, your content marketing efforts can effectively improve your Google ranking .

 6. Co-sponsor an event within your niche